wp-plugins/wpnewcarousels/readme.txt

 	boxRainReverse, boxRainGrow, boxRainGrowReverse</b>
 * "startslide" is the starting slide number, default value is 0.
 * "animationspeed" is the speed of carousel animation, default value is 500 [ where 1000 = 1sec ].
-* "imagepause" is the time between image change, default value is 3000.
+* "imagepause" is the time between image transition, default value is 3000.
-* "shownav" is the flag to show navigation with carousel or not, default value is true.
+* "shownav" is the flag to show navigation control with carousel, default value is true.
 * "hoverpause" is the flag to stop carousel on mouse over, default value is true.

 == Screenshots ==
-1. Carousel button in default wordpress editor
+1. wpnewcarousel button in your default wordpress editor
-2. The WPNewCarousel settings Options
+2. The WPNewCarousel settings page
 3. Sample carousel image
 4. Add carousel data